Show Table of Contents

 You can either assign members shapes one at a time, or click Assign Palette to automatically assign the shapes to the members.

 Note: You can return to the default palette by clicking the Reset button.
 If you open a workbook that uses custom shapes that you don’t have, the workbook will show the custom shapes because the shapes are saved as part of the workbook.
 However, you can click Reload Shapes in the Edit Shapes dialog box to use the ones in your repository instead.

 Below are some examples of views that use both the default and custom shape palettes.

 When you create custom shapes there are a few things that you can do to improve how your shapes look and function in the view.
 If you are creating your own shapes, we recommend following general guidelines for making icons or clip art.

-Suggested Size - Unless you plan on using Size to make the shapes really large, you should try to make your original shape size close to 32 pixels by 32 pixels.
-However, the original size is dependent on the range of sizes you want available in Tableau.
+Suggested size - Unless you plan on using Size to make the shapes really large, you should try to make your original shape size close to 32 pixels by 32 pixels.
+However, the original size depends on the range of sizes you want available in Tableau.
 You can resize the shapes in Tableau by clicking Size on the Marks card, or by using the cell size options on the Format menu.

-Adding Color Encoding - If you plan to also use Color to encode shapes, you should use a transparent background.
+Adding color encoding - If you plan to also use Color to encode shapes, you should use a transparent background.
 Otherwise, the entire square of the image will be colored rather than just the symbol.
 GIF and PNG file formats both support transparency.
 GIF files support transparency for a single color that is 100% transparent, while PNG files support alpha channels with a range of transparency levels available on every pixel in the image.
-When Tableau color encodes a symbol, the amount of transparency for each pixel will not be modified, so you can maintain smooth edges.
+When Tableau color encodes a symbol, the amount of transparency for each pixel won't be modified, so you can maintain smooth edges.

-File Formats - Tableau does not support symbols that are in the Enhanced Meta File format (.emf).
+File formats - Tableau doesn't support symbols that are in the Enhanced Meta File format (.emf).
 The shape image files can be in one of the following formats: .png, .gif, .jpg, .bmp, and .tiff.